 -At least ONE adult/parent must remain at the office during the procedure.

 -The anesthesiologist, pediatric dentist and staff will evaluate your child’s health status before he/she will be discharged home.
 Children recover from the effects of sedation at different rates so be prepared to remain at our office until the doctor has determined your child is stable and the after-effects are minimal.
 At discharge, your child will be responsive but may be drowsy, crying, or fussing.

 -We have reserved 2 to 4 hours of office time for your child’s appointment.
-If you are unable to keep any appointments, please call Southwest Kids Dental to cancel or reschedule.
+If you are unable to keep any appointments, please call our team.
+We do require 48 hours notice.

 -Bring a blanket for the ride home